 6.04am Here's what's making news in your Mercury today:

-TRAFFIC All is good on our roads & for the run to Sydney or south.
+TRAFFIC All fine on our roads & for the drive to Sydney.

 TRAINS There is a good service on the South Coast line.

-6am Good morning & happy Monday!
-Welcome to the start of the working week.
-Stay with your host, Emma Spillett, this morning for all the latest news etc.
+6am Good morning Illawarra!
+Happy Tuesday, hope you're having a good week.
+Stay with your host, Emma Spillett, for all the latest news etc.